dwyl/aws-lambda-deploy/README.md

 Deploying Lambda functions *manually* involves quite a few steps.
 Manually clicking buttons to upload zip files is fine the first few times but gets old pretty quickly.
-When you feel the pain, we have the cure.
+There is an *easier* way!

 ## What?